Arriva Herts & Essex

-Arriva Shires & Essex is a bus operator providing services in Bedfordshire, Buckinghamshire, Essex and Hertfordshire, with services extending to Oxfordshire and Greater London.
+Arriva Herts & Essex is a bus operator providing services in Bedfordshire, Buckinghamshire, Essex and Hertfordshire, with services extending to Berkshire, Oxfordshire and Greater London.
 Until 2002 its operations included Colchester.
 It is a subsidiary of Arriva UK Bus.

 Operations are split between two registered companies, Arriva East Herts & Essex Limited and Arriva The Shires Limited.

 Arriva East Herts & Essex

 Arriva East Herts & Essex Limited is based in Harlow, and operate two bus garages in Harlow (Fourth Avenue) and Ware (Marsh Lane).

 Arriva East Herts & Essex emerged from London Country North East (LCNE), one of the successor companies of London Country Bus Services.
 LCNE was broken in two.
 One of the successor companies, County Bus & Coach, with depots at Harlow, Hertford and Grays, was bought by its management in 1990.
 In 1994 County was sold to West Midlands Travel, itself bought by National Express in 1995.
 The Cowie Group bought County from National Express in 1996.
 County Bus & Coach was renamed Arriva East Herts & Essex in April 1998.

 Cowie had also acquired Southend Transport and Colchester Borough Transport with its acquisition of British Bus in 1996.
 Both companies became part of Arriva East Herts & Essex, but in 2002 were transferred to Arriva Southern Counties together with the former County depot at Grays.